eclipse-sumo/sumo/docs/web/docs/Tutorials/Import_from_OpenStreetMap.md

 network format](../Networks/SUMO_Road_Networks.md).
 The map of the tutorial's example is in the file [Tutorials/OSMActivityGen/eichstaett.net.xml](../Tutorials/OSMActivityGen/eichstaett.net.xml.md).
-Above on the right, you see an image that visualises the file.
+Above on the right, you see an image that visualizes the file.
 I opened `eichstaett.net.xml` with the program sumo-gui and took a screenshot.

 When you look back at the work you have done so far, most of it was